 More Moderate Examples Of Leverage

-- The above are extreme examples, but the concept of leverage applies to everybody.
+I recognize that the above are extreme examples, but the concept of leverage applies to everybody.
 If you don't intend to create a company or product yourself that has significant leverage, then work for a company that has this leverage.

 - Google has leverage due to market dominance.
 Due to the fact that its product is software (which can be deployed at scale at very low cost).
 Due to the fact that billions of people use its product.
 You work for a firm like that, you make way more money than if you work for a company that sells tires locally.
 You see the difference?